pocomane/retro-console-games/README.md

 Tetris 2
 Tetris attack
 Tetris plus
-The Final Fantasy Legend                 ; good- ; 65
+The Final Fantasy Legend                 ; ?
 The King of Fighters '95                 ; very good The King of Fighters - Heat of Battle    ; very good ; jap= king of fighter 96 The Legend of Zelda - Link’s Awakening   ; best